Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Constrained PDEs and Eigenvalue Problems

-\end{proof} Notice that, using Lemma \ref{lem : passage_T0_T} combined with Lemma \ref{lem : approximation of inverse and norm constrained PDE} and Lemma \ref{bound Y0 constrained case}, one can compute the bounds of Theorem \ref{th: radii polynomial} applied to $\eqref{eq : eigenvalue problem}$.
+We conclude the proof using that $ D\oF(x_0)-D\oF_0(x_0) = . $ \end{proof} Notice that, using Lemma \ref{lem : passage_T0_T} combined with Theorem \ref{th : approximation of inverse and norm constrained PDE}, one can compute the bounds of Theorem \ref{th: radii polynomial} applied to $\eqref{eq : eigenvalue problem}$.
 We illustrate these computations in Section \ref{sec : kdv eigen} for the proof of eigencouples of the linearization of the Kawahara equation about a proven soliton.
 In particular, the proof of the eigencouples provides the necessary ingredients for the proof of stability of the soliton (cf. Proposition \ref{prop:stable}).